Human trafficking in Cyprus: Protection (2009)

+Protection (2024–2025)

+The Government of Cyprus continued to fund and implement protective services, though the number of formally identified victims decreased to 11 (compared to 31 in 2023).
+Of these, three were exploited in sex trafficking, seven in labor trafficking, and one in an unspecified form of trafficking.

+The Social Welfare Services (SWS) maintained the "Unit for Managing Human Trafficking" to coordinate the identification and referral process, serving as the central point of contact for government services.
+The government continued to provide shelter, psychological, and medical assistance.
+It maintained a memorandum of cooperation with two NGOs to manage transitional housing for female sex trafficking victims, offering longer-term accommodation for those seeking permanent residence after leaving the government shelter.

-Prevention
+Prevention (2009)

 The government did not implement any comprehensive campaigns to specifically address demand within the context of Cyprus, or to educate clients about the realities of forced prostitution inherent to the island's sex industry, a long-standing deficiency.
-The government recently approved a 2010–2012 National Action Plan to combat human trafficking that calls for demand-focused public awareness campaigns and cooperation with NGOs to conduct outreach at universities, army camps, and other venues.
-The government also provided over $8,000 to a radio station for programming throughout the year that specifically addressed human trafficking in Cyprus.
+The government approved a 2010–2012 National Action Plan to combat human trafficking that calls for demand-focused public awareness campaigns and cooperation with NGOs to conduct outreach at universities, army camps, and other venues.
+In the same year, the government also provided over $8,000 to a radio station for programming throughout the year that specifically addressed human trafficking in Cyprus.

 Although the government reported it adopted a new policy to screen applications for foreign "performing artists", the work permit category that replaced the previous "artiste visa", some NGOs indicated that the revised policy had little actual impact on reducing trafficking in Cyprus' commercial sex industry.
-However, the government reported a nearly 40 percent decrease in the number of cabarets operating during the reporting period.
-During the reporting period, the government reported it issued 1,225 "performing artist" work permits and 20 "creative artist" permits; these numbers include renewals and changes of employer.
+However, the government reported a nearly 40 percent decrease in the number of cabarets operating during 2009, with the government reporting that it had issued 1,225 "performing artist" work permits and 20 "creative artist" permits; these numbers include renewals and changes of employer.
 The government reported that, as of February 2010, there were 331 performing artists in Cyprus.
 One NGO reported a sharp increase in the issuance of "barmaid" work permits in 2009; the government reported it issued 467 such permits in 2009, up from 422 issued during the previous reporting period.
 Another NGO questioned the government's official statistics on trafficking, speculating that a number of trafficking victims were intentionally left out of the statistics to indicate a smaller problem.

+Prevention (2024–2025)

+The government sustained its commitment to prevention, including the continued implementation of its National Action Plan.
+Police conducted public awareness campaigns focused on combating sex trafficking and engaged in outreach to children and youth in schools.
+Information regarding trafficking was actively disseminated across government websites and social media platforms.

+The Department of Labor increased its inspections of high-risk businesses, including those in the agricultural and construction sectors, to proactively identify forced labor indicators.
+The government also maintained strong cooperation with international partners and civil society to execute its prevention strategies.